 Exploring feelings and faces helps kids learn about emotions and how to tell what others are feelings.
 February is friend month, and this year we can be friends all around the world!

 Even though it’s a shorter month, with so many February play and learn activities it’s a very exciting one.
 It starts with International Ice Cream for Breakfast Day and then, we watch to see if the Groundhog sees his shadow or not.
-The Super Bowl inspires lots of fun with throwing, catching, and kicking a ball.
-Valentine’s Day inspires kindness and friendship.
-That only takes us to the middle of the month.
-There’s more to come.
+The Super Bowl inspires lots of fun with throwing, catching, and kicking a … Continue reading February Play & Learn Activities for Kids

 Father’s Day and summer fun go together like…well, like kids and dads.
 Here are ten ideas for Father’s Day family fun.
 What does your family do?
 Breakfast is the most important meal of the day, right?
 How about a plate of some of dad’s favorites like waffles or pancakes.
 Kids can slice soft fruits and … Continue reading 10 Ideas for Father’s Day Family Fun